project-allocator/project-allocator/README.md

 You can setup the production environment and enable automatic deployment of your application using Wayfinder.
 The deployment will be triggered every time you push to this repository on the `main` branch.

-First, you need to clone this repository with `git clone https://github.com/Digital-Garage-ICL/project-allocator-deploy`.
+First, make sure you have cloned the deployment repository.
+If not, you can clone it with `git clone https://github.com/<OWNER_NAME>/project-allocator-deploy`.

+Replace `<OWNER_NAME>` with the name of your GitHub account/organisation you used in Prerequisites.

 To begin with, check if you have a Wayfinder workspace created to deploy this application.
 If not, you can create a new workspace with the `setup_prod.sh` script, which you will find in the cloned repository: